Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Our Proposed Methods

 \subsection{Global Architecture}

-In this section, we will describe the well-designed network framework in Fig.~\ref{fig1:network}, which can be used to solve a serious ill-posed inverse problem in the wild.
-The framework is inspired by StyleGAN~\cite{karras2019stylegan}, GFPGAN~\cite{wang2021GFPGAN}, and GPEN~\cite{yang2021gpen} models, consisting of an asymmetric codec and a StyleGAN2 prior network.
+In this section, we will describe the well-designed network framework in Fig.\ref{fig1:network}, which can be used to solve a serious ill-posed inverse problem in the wild.
+This framework integrates the excellent strategies of the GFPGAN\cite{wang2021GFPGAN} and GPEN\cite{yang2021gpen} methods, mainly focusing on embedding multi-scale features of input images into the StyleGAN2 generator network.
+It is also inspired by StyleGAN2\cite{karras2020stylegan2} and consists of an asymmetric codec and a StyleGAN2 prior network.
 Firstly, We input a low-quality image $\boldsymbol{x}$ into the codec, in which the encoder has one more MMRB layer in each scale than the decoder.
 That is because the encoder needs to provide more natural and reliable face latent features for the generator.
-The MMRB layer proposed by us can better extract the weak and few texture features in the degraded images.
-The input image $\boldsymbol{x}$ is then mapped to the closest latent codes $\boldsymbol{Z}$ in the StyleGAN2 by the encoder.
-It can be seen from the StyleGAN~\cite{karras2019stylegan} and StyleGAN2~\cite{karras2020stylegan2} that images can be generated only by latent codes without noise branches, but the generated results lack rich and real texture information.
-Aiming to balance the fidelity and authenticity of the restoration results, we use the decoder and skip connections to reconstruct the multi-scale downsampled features, and directly output the reconstructed features at each level to the noise branches in the StyleGAN2.
-This process also benefits from the different practices of GFPGAN~\cite{wang2021GFPGAN} and GPEN~\cite{yang2021gpen} networks.
-We have also verified the function of this process during training and have found that the reconstructed image has richer and more reasonable facial textures.
-Finally, to reduce the influence of degradation factors, we use L1 restoration loss similar to~\cite{wang2021GFPGAN} for each resolution scale of the reconstructed image in the decoder.
-Finally, the process of codec is formulated by $:$
+The MMRB layer proposed by us can better extract the degraded images' weak and few texture features.
+The encoder then maps the input image $\boldsymbol{x}$ to the closest latent codes $\boldsymbol{Z}$ in StyleGAN2.
+It can be seen from the StyleGAN\cite{karras2019stylegan} and StyleGAN2\cite{karras2020stylegan2} that images can be generated only by latent codes without noise branches, but the generated results are quite different from the input images and lack rich and real texture information.
+We have also verified and found that the reconstructed feature maps have richer and more reasonable facial textures than the direct output of the encoder during training.
+Aiming to explicitly remove existing degraded factors and extract ‘clean’ features, we use L1 restoration loss similar to\cite{wang2021GFPGAN} for each resolution scale of the reconstructed feature maps in the decoder and directly output the feature maps at each scale to the noise branches in the StyleGAN2.
+Thus, the process of codec is formulated as $:$

-Secondly, latent codes $\boldsymbol{W}$, a learned constant feature tensor $\boldsymbol{C}$ and noise features $\hat{x}$ are input into the pre-trained StyleGAN2, where $\boldsymbol{W}$ are latent codes decoupled by the latent codes $\boldsymbol{Z}$ through a mapping network of several multi-layer perceptron layers (MLP).
-Decoupling feature space is formulated by$:$
+Secondly, latent codes $\boldsymbol{W}$, a learned constant feature tensor $\boldsymbol{C}$ and noise features $\boldsymbol{\hat{x}}$ are input into the pre-trained StyleGAN2, where $\boldsymbol{W}$ are latent codes decoupled by the latent codes $\boldsymbol{Z}$ through a mapping network of using an 8-layer multi-layer perception (MLP).
+Decoupling feature space is formulated as$:$